Dattatreyreddy/Python-projects/README.md

 # Python-projects
-10 Basic Python Programs
+Basic Python Programs
-These are the 10 basic programs in python.
+These are the basic programs in python.
+Super market billing project and qr code scanner is the best projects in the entire programs.